-- A professional arts and culture organization registered and in good standing as a non-profit society or community service co-op in B.C. for at least one fiscal year prior to application with: - o The majority of key staff (paid or volunteer) and board members based in B.C. - Creative control and decision making for programming and engagement primarily maintained within the organization and by leadership based in B.C. - o A purpose or mandate dedicated to arts and culture programming and activities.
+- A professional performing arts organization registered and in good standing as a nonprofit society or community service co-op in B.C. for at least one fiscal year prior to application with: - The majority of key staff and board members based in B.C. - Creative control and decision making for programming and engagement primarily maintained within the organization and by leadership based in B.C. - $\circ~$ A purpose or mandate dedicated to arts and culture programming and activities.

-- o A purpose or mandate to provide services to the arts and culture sector in B.C. - Operations and activities that reflect this dedicated purpose or mandate.
+- A purpose or mandate to provide services to the arts and culture sector in B.C. - Operations and activities that reflect this dedicated purpose or mandate.

-- An Indigenous (First Nations, Métis, Inuit) community organization registered and in good standing as a non-profit society or community service co-op in B.C. for at least one fiscal year prior to application with: - o The majority of key staff (paid or volunteer) and board members based in B.C. - o A commitment to offering regular arts and culture activities.
+- An Indigenous (First Nations, Métis, Inuit) community organization registered and in good standing as a non-profit society or community service co-op in B.C. for at least one fiscal year prior to application with: - The majority of key staff and board members based in B.C. - A commitment to offering regular arts and culture activities.